wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 (s2'') Locks are acquired as we access data items, and no **writer** locks shall be released before final commit point.
 Reader locks shall not be released before the last lock acquire as in 2PL. (s1)(s2'') is called strict 2PL, or S2PL.

-Translating the above 2PL principle into hardware terminologies, we obtain the following principle for hardware transactions:
+Translating the above 2PL principle into hardware terminologies, we obtain the following for hardware transactions:
 (h1) All transactional load/store instructions must use cache coherence protocol to obtain permission to the cache line under the corresponding state; (h2) Before acquiring the last cache line used by the transaction, no cache line shall be evicted by the cache controller, either because of capacity/conflict misses, or because some other processors intend to invalidate the line.
-This seems to be only a trivial improvement of the existing cache coherence protocol, and the correctness is straightforward, as we can map (h1)(h2) to (s1)(s2).
+This seems to be only a trivial improvement over the existing cache coherence protocol, and the correctness is straightforward, as (h1)(h2) can be mapped to (s1)(s2).
 One of the gratest advantages of this simple design is the fact that cache coherence remains unchanged, and in practice, hardware manufacturers are reluctant to revise the coherence protocol.

-There are still two obstacles, however, that prevents us from implementing the direct translation.
-The easier one is that as
+There are still two obstacles, however, that prevents the direct translation from being implemented.
+First, hardware locking is preemptive, and if two transactions conflict, i.e. one requests a cache line held by another in a conflicting state, the coherence protocol can do nothing but to fulfill the request, causing a 2PL violation on the latter. while software 2PL allows transactions to wait for a lock, on the contrary, the best that hardware can do is to abort the violated transaction, and retry.
+This "abort-on-conflict" scheme is called "requestor-win".
+An alternative but symmetric solution is to abort the requesting transaction.
+If this is to be supported, the cache coherence protocol should be slightly modified by adding a "negative acknowledgement" (NACK) signal.
+The cache line owner asserts this signal

-(TODO: How to implement SS2PL/S2PL/2PL in hardware)
+if a coherence request of confliting mode is received.
+The requestor then aborts.
+In general, deciding which transaction to abort on a conflict is non-trivial.
+Cares should be taken that wasted works are minimized.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.